Enockadubonsu/Opioid-withdrawal-missing-data-analysis/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Data License:** Original data from NIDA Data Share Program.
+**Data License:** Original data from the NIDA Data Share Program.
 Please review NIDA data sharing policies.

 ## Authors